 - Behaviors that warrant suspicion of intoxication include but are not limited to: scent of alcohol, belligerent behavior, slurred speech, impaired mobility.

 - A member(s) of the Student Life Department can make a request to the Dean of Students to have alcohol prohibited on certain wings or in residence halls where documented alcohol related problems have occurred.
 The Student Life Committee will vote on the measure and, if necessary, set a period of prohibition.

 - All persons will be held responsible for their conduct regardless of their state of mind.

 - College funds (defined as any funds that are received by the College or by any College representative on behalf of the College) may not be used to purchase alcohol without the express permission of the President or designee, and even then within clearly defined purposes and limits.
 The College or College representatives will not sell alcohol.

-- The Student Life Committee (SLC) may review the alcohol policy at any time and recommend changes (with review by the Student Senate) to the President’s Cabinet to be voted upon and incorporated in the following academic year.
+- The Student Life Committee (SLC) may review the alcohol policy at any time and recommend changes (with review by the Student Senate and the President’s Cabinet) to be incorporated into the policy.